carlcidromero/carlcidromero/README.md

 # Carl (Cid) Romero

 **Hello, World!**
-Thank you for visiting my digital space on the internet.<br>
-Feel free to explore to learn about me and information technology stuff.<br>
-If you are short on time or just want to know a bit about me, here is a TLDR:
+Welcome to my space.
+Here is a TLDR about me:

+- Technical lead maintaining a JavaScript web component library and Spring/React web application.
 - Born in Los Angeles, CA, USA.
 - Raised in Graham, WA, USA.
 - Reside in Seattle, WA, USA.
+- Hack on a Dell Latitude E7440 (Kali Linux ftw).
+- Code on a Lenovo ThinkPad X1 Yoga (Arch btw).
+- Vibe on a Mac mini (Reason SDK).
+- Game on a Razer Blade 15 (Factorio).
+- Favorite books: The Phoenix Project, The Goal, Elegant Objects, Remembrance Of Earth's Past.
-- Graduated from California State University - Sacramento with a Bachelor Of Arts in English Literature.
+- Graduated from CSU - Sacramento with a Bachelor Of Arts in English Literature.
 - Made music for video games, most notably Cyberpunk 2077 and UFC 2.
-- Distro hop on a Dell Latitude E7440 for fun (mainly Arch btw).
-- Enjoy researching SDLC, theory of constraints, and software design.
-- Technical lead on a team that maintains an enterprise-level JavaScript web component library and Spring/React web application.